-Therefore we conclude that these Minkowskian ``kinematic'' $\pi^2$-effects are not small.
-Moreover, their values are comparable with the corresponding coefficients $t^M_k(n_l)$ (see Eqs.(\ref{Mcharm}-\ref{Mtop}) in \ref{B}).
-In this regard and in view of our assumption, which is related to the one of \cite{Chetyrkin:1997wm}, that these fast growing ``kinematic'' effects may model typical to the on-shell renormalization scheme $\pi^2$-contributions to the high-order coefficients of $M_q/\overline{m}_q(\overline{m}_q^2)$-ratio, we summarize that they should be treated with care in all types of estimates of high-order corrections to this fundamental relation.
+Thus, we conclude that the overall Minkowskian ``kinematic'' $\pi^2$-effects are indeed not small.
+Moreover, the values of $\Delta_2$, $\Delta_3$, $\Delta_4$ are comparable with the corresponding coefficients $t^M_k(n_l)$ (see Eqs.(\ref{Mcharm}-\ref{Mtop}) in \ref{B}).
+In this regard and in view of our assumption that these fast growing ``kinematic'' effects may model the $\pi^2$-contributions to the high-order coefficients of $M_q/\overline{m}_q(\overline{m}_q^2)$-ratio, typical to the on-shell renormalization scheme, we note that it is really worth to treat these special terms with care.